Alan Carpenter: Ministry

-In November 2006, Marlborough was removed from the ministry after it was revealed at a Corruption and Crime Commission hearing that he had a secret phone used to contact Burke.
-In one instance, Burke directed Marlborough to appoint a woman to a government commission.
+In November 2006, Marlborough resigned from cabinet after it was revealed at a CCC hearing that he used a secret phone to communicate with Burke.
+Burke and his lobbying partner Julian Grill had been under investigation and had their phones tapped by the CCC for lobbying for the Smiths Beach development in Yallingup.
+In one instance, Burke tried to direct Marlborough to appoint a woman to a government commission.
 Two days later, Burke left the Labor Party, after Carpenter issued an ultimatum that he would quit if Burke did not leave the party.
-Furthermore, Tony McRae and John Bowler were removed from the ministry in February 2007 for their dealings with Burke and his business partner, Julian Grill.
+Carpenter reshuffled his cabinet in December 2006, but opted not to replace Marlborough's spot, leaving cabinet with 16 members.
+Ljiljanna Ravlich, who performed poorly as the minister for education, was demoted to less important portfolios, and John Bowler and Sheila McHale were demoted too.